-Model Context Protocol (MCP): Finally Closing the Context Gap in Marketing AI
+Model Context Protocol (MCP): The Behind-The-Scenes Tech Shaping the Future of Marketing

 What MCP Actually Does